 The City's general government and community development expenditures combined for \$30.9 million in 2018-19, which was about 35.1 percent of total expenditures.
 The City's expenditures on general government and community development are above average, at 17.1 and 19.8 percent respectively.
 The average Riverside County city expends 14.5 and 12.6 percent of expenditures on general government and community development respectively.
-Meanwhile, the average California city expended about 12.2 and 11.5 percent on general government and community development respectively.
+Meanwhile, the average California city expended about 12.2 and 11.5 percent on general government and community development of government and community development of government and community development respectively.